-Appel Farm Arts & Music Center is dedicated to providing all patrons with a friendly, caring environment in which to enjoy the arts.
-Volunteers are available at the events to help with any of your needs.
+Appel Farm Arts & Music Campus is dedicated to providing all patrons with a friendly, caring environment in which to enjoy the arts.
+Volunteers are available at events to help with any of your needs.
 Assistance animals are welcome at Appel Farm.

 Accessibility Advisory Committee

-Appel Farm Arts & Music Center, located in Elmer, NJ, transforms lives through various on and off-site programs.
+Appel Farm Arts & Music Center, located in Elmer, NJ, transforms lives through various on- and off-site programs.
 This vision of providing quality arts and arts education experiences for the community is ingrained within the culture.
 All the staff are open and caring individuals who believe that the arts are innate within everyone and are just waiting to be developed by all.
 Appel Farm’s staff, volunteers, teaching artists and Board do not discriminate on the basis of disability in admission or access to, treatment of or employment in, its services, programs or activities.
-Reasonable accommodation are made to allow individuals with disabilities to participate in Appel Farm’s workforce, services, programs and activities.
+Reasonable accommodation is made to allow individuals with disabilities to participate in Appel Farm’s workforce, services, programs and activities.
 Appel Farm asks that patrons please allow two weeks advance notice to give the staff the opportunity to review requests and provide assistance whereas items such as large print and assistive listening devices are available at the door.
 Additionally, the Appel Farm staff will work with both the off-site Families to College program and the Creativity Colaboratory Charter School in support of the ADA accessibility program.

 Appel Farm has a designated ADA Coordinator to facilitate compliance with the Americans with Disabilities Act of 1990 (ADA), as required by Section 35.107 of the U.S. Department of Justice regulations, and to coordinate compliance with Sections 504 and 508 of the Rehabilitation Act of 1973.

-In keeping in line with the core values of community, personal growth, safety (both physical and emotional) and fun, Appel Farm will provide reasonable accommodation to patrons who request accessibility services and will work with outside organizations to assist with the request if needed.
+In an effort to uphold the core values of community, personal growth, safety (both physical and emotional) and fun, Appel Farm will provide reasonable accommodation to patrons who request accessibility services and will partner with outside organizations to assist with the request if needed.
 Patrons may review the accessible services that are available by consulting the following links.

 Questions may be directed to the Heather Yelle, ADA Coordinator at (856)-358-2472 ext.
 103 or [email protected]